MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 ### Example rule expansion

-We can illustrate how rule expansion happens using the sample query "knowledge discovery and data mining 2019 deep learning", the above grammar, [example schema](how-to-index-schema.md#academic-paper-entity-schema), [example synonyms](how-to-index-synonym.md#example) and an index containing two [example academic paper entities](how-to-index-data.md#academic-paper-entity):
+We can illustrate how rule expansion happens with the above grammar using the sample query "knowledge discovery and data mining 2019 deep learning" and the example index created in the ["create custom MAKES index" how-to guide](how-to-index-build.md)

 * "knowledge discovery and data mining" => synonym of conference series named "kdd", weight -1
   * "2019" => publication year "2019", weight -1